testit-tms/api-client-python/docs/AutoTestsApi.md

 Unlink autotest from work item

-<br>Use case  <br>User sets autotest internal (guid format) or global (integer format) identifier  <br>[Optional] User sets workitem internal (guid format) or global (integer format) identifier  <br>User runs method execution  <br>System finds the autotest by the autotest identifier  <br>              [Optional] if workitem id is set by User, System finds the workitem by the workitem identifier and unlinks it              from autotest.                <br>[Optional] Otherwise, if workitem id is not specified, System unlinks all workitems linked to autotest.  <br>System returns no content response
+ Use case   User sets autotest internal (guid format) or global (integer format) identifier   [Optional] User sets workitem internal (guid format) or global (integer format) identifier   User runs method execution   System finds the autotest by the autotest identifier                 [Optional] if workitem id is set by User, System finds the workitem by the workitem identifier and unlinks it              from autotest.
+[Optional] Otherwise, if workitem id is not specified, System unlinks all workitems linked to autotest.
+System returns no content response

 ### Example